jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 * For visualization problem, try to display the filter in an early layer and the activations.

 ### CNN & LSTM
 FC network is rarely used alone.
-Exploring all possible connections among nodes in the previous layer provides an over complex model that is wasteful with small returns.
+Exploring all possible connections among nodes in the previous layer provides an complex model that is wasteful with small returns.
 A lot of information is localized.
 For an image, we want to extract features from neighboring pixels.
 CNN applies filters to explore localized features, and then apply FC to make predictions.
 LSTM applies time feedback loop to extract time sequence information.
 CNN & LSTM make changes to the design of a computation node and how it is connected.
-The core part of DL remains the same, and learning CNN after FC is easier since the foundation is the same.
+The core part of DL remains the same and learning CNN after FC is easier since the foundation is the same.
 Nevertheless, you will go nowhere in learning DL without CNN and/or LSTM.
 Hence, we have provided a separate discussion on both CNN and LSTM.

 ### Data argumentation

 We have focused on the mechanics of the DL.
 One significant improvement for network training is to have more data.
-This avoids overfiting and has better coverage of your feature spaces.
+This avoids overfitting and has better coverage of your feature spaces.
 However, getting labeled samples can be expensive.
 One alternative is data argumentation.
 For example, for visual recognition, we can flip the image, slightly rotate or skew the images with software libraries.
 This helps us to avoid overfitting and produces generalized predictions invariant of the spatial location of the objects.
 Some research may even expand further by allowing some data without labels to be used as training data if they produce a very high score with the model.

 > Very simple effort to argument your data can have a significant impact on the training.